r18n/r18n/r18n-rails-api/README.md

 i18n.posts(count: 5) #=> "5 posts"
 ```

-### Backend
+### Back-end

-You can use R18n as a backend for Rails I18n:
+You can use R18n as a back-end for Rails I18n:

 ```ruby
 require 'r18n-rails-api'